IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Results and Discussion

 \subsection{Role of Swapping}

 In this paper, we correct the noisy sample by moving the predicted target into the candidate set.
 This process leads to an increase in the number of candidate labels $|S(x)|$.
 Previous works have demonstrated that large $|S(x)|$ may increase the difficulty of model optimization, resulting in a decrease in classification performance \cite{feng2020provably}.
 To keep $|S(x)|$ consistent, a heuristic solution is to further move out the candidate label with the lowest confidence (i.e., $\bar{y}=\arg\min_{j \in S(x)}{f_j\left(x\right)}$).
 To sum up, for each noisy sample, we move the predicted target into $S(x)$ and move $\bar{y}$ out of $S(x)$.
 We call this strategy \emph{swapping}.
-To investigate its role on noisy PLL, we conduct additional experiments in Table \ref{Table7}.
+To investigate its role in noisy PLL, we conduct additional experiments in Table \ref{Table7}.
 The system without swapping is identical to IRNet.

-Experimental results in Table \ref{Table7} show that the swapping operation does not improve the classification performance.
+In Table \ref{Table7}, the swapping operation does not improve the classification performance.
 Taking the results on CIFAR-10 as an example, the system with swapping performs slightly worse than the system without swapping by 0.70\%$\sim$2.04\%.
 For noisy samples, the swapping operation can keep the number of candidate labels consistent by moving $\bar{y}$ out of $S(x)$.
-However, prediction results of IRNet are not completely correct.
-Due to wrong predictions, it may also move the ground-truth label out of $S(x)$ for clean samples.
-Therefore, we do not exploit the swapping operation in this paper.
+However, the prediction result $f\left(x\right)$ is not always correct.
+Due to wrong predictions, it may also move the ground-truth label out of $S(x)$.